Qualytics/userguide/docs/container/overview-of-grouping.md

 ## Impact on Data Profiles

-**The grouping has implications for various aspects of data profiling and analysis within Qualytics**
+The grouping has implications for various aspects of data profiling and analysis within Qualytics.

 ### Field Profiles